Kyouko518/KyoukoGame/README.md

-# Foreword
+## Foreword
-The website is a picture sharing website based on PHP, JavaScript, Html and CSS technologies.
-Before lauching the software, you should import our database, import the imageweb_image.sql and imageweb_user into your MySql.
-The name of database if called "imageWeb".
-You should use the same name when creating the database.
+Do you get the KyoukoGame.zip?

+# If the answer is Yes, just extract the files and click .exe file to start the game!

+# If the answer is No, you need to follow the steps below:
-Then, import our code into your IDE.
-The file is imageWeb.zip.
+Import the code into your Unreal Engine 4.
+The folder name is Final Game.

-Change the code in DB_Connection to connect with the database.
-Still you will have to change some of the other attributes of the database, including the username, the password and the local address.

-After all, congratulations.
-You can start with all things been done!
+(This game is developed by using Unreal Engine 4 version 4.24.)
+Click WuQinyangGame.uproject to start the project.
+Click File -> Package Project -> Windows -> Windows (64-bit)
+Choose the position you want to place the game.
+Wait for the project to be packaged.
+# Now, Click .exe file to start the game!

 ******
 ## Introduction
-- Start with the start.html!

-- The default images
-   - We now have already implemented several initial images recipes in the website.

-- About memory page:
-   - There is the world for your memory.
-Check your uploaded pictures here.
-   - The view mode supports sort by date.

-- About search page:
-   - Viewing the picture world established by all the users.
-   - The view mode supports sort by date.
-   - The view mode supports classify by labels.
+- You will be born in front of the town gate.
+This town is persecuted by pollution, Go in and explore the town.
+There will have NPCs to give you missions and try to do something to reduce the pollution rate.
+Also, you can buy and sell things from NPCs.

+- For the start up movie, you can left click to skip.
+[W][A][S][D] for moving.
+[Space] for jump.
+Mouse for change the view.
+[E] for interact with nearby objects.
+[ESC] to close the mission journal.
+[Left Alt] for call the cursor.
+[Tab] for checking package.
+[B] for slide in/out the mission list.

 - Thanks for using.

-If you have any questions, please contact us by E-mail mentioned below.
+If you have any questions, please contact me by E-mail mentioned below.
 Cheers!
 *****
-##### Author: @Group B
+##### Author: Wu Qinyang
 ##### E-mail: qinyang.wu@th-luebeck.de